revoltchat/revolt.chat/posts/refreshing-revolt-web.md

 ![Screenshot of light and dark schemes.](/content/blog/refreshing-revolt-web/material-you-triangle.png)

 And for seasoned theme designers, you'll have even more control than ever over every single aspect of the client.
-Themes can now not change colours but typography, layouts, transitions, and more!
+Themes can now not only change colours but typography, layouts, transitions, and more!

 ### Limited Demo Release